 The gear oil in your rig keeps friction to a minimum and ensures the long life of your differential gears.
 Changing the oil in the rear differential is an easy maintenance activity that keeps your off-road rig motoring forward, saves money and allows you to learn a little more about your 4×4 adventure vehicle (you never know when that knowledge will come in handy on the trail).

 The first big decision is what oil to use.
 The Toyota maintenance manual for a 2007 FJ Cruiser specifies: Hypoid gear oil APL GL-5.
 We went with Amsoil Severe Gear SAE 75W-90 synthetic extreme pressure lubricant, formulated for sever duty applications.
-If you are curious why we picked Amsoil, read this gear oil comparison.
 Our FJ Cruiser is equipped with an e-locker which means it requires between 3.01 and 3.12 quarts to properly fill the rear axle housing.

 The other item to pick up before you get started are new drain and fill plug gaskets (part# 1215710010).
-Unless your on the trail working a field repair, don’t try save $2.00 by reusing these little items.
+Unless your on the trail working a field repair, don’t try save a few bucks by reusing these little items.
+(Get a complete set of FJ Cruiser differential and transfer case gaskets they will also fit you Lexus GX470 and 4Runner)

 Most back yard mechanics will have the tools required to perform this simple activity.
 The tools you will need include: